cloudControl/documentation/Guides/Ruby/Ruby on Rails.md

 ### Production Database

 By default, Rails 3 uses SQLite for all the environments.
-However, it is not recommended to use SQLite on cloudControl because the filesystem is [not persistent][filesystem].
-To use a database, you should choose an Add-on from [Data Storage category][data-storage-addons].
+However, it is not recommended to use SQLite on exoscale because the filesystem is [not persistent][filesystem].

-In this tutorial we use PostgresSQL with the [ElephantSQL Add-on][postgres-addon].
-This is why we have modified the `Gemfile` by moving the `sqlite3` line to ":development, :test" block and added a new ":production" group with "pg" and ["cloudcontrol-rails"][gem itself] gems.
+In this tutorial we use MySQL with the [MySQL Shared Add-on].
+This is why we have modified the `Gemfile` by moving the `sqlite3` line to ":development, :test" block and added a new ":production" group with "mysql2" and ["cloudcontrol-rails"][gem itself] gems.

-Additionally we have changed the "production" section of `config/database.yml` to use the postgresql adapter:
+Additionally we have changed the "production" section of `config/database.yml` to use the mysql adapter:
 ~~~
 production:
-  adapter: postgresql
+  adapter: mysql2
   encoding: utf8
   pool: 5
 ~~~